Mount St. Mary’s Hospital

-Mount St. Mary’s Hospital is an abandoned medical facility in Niagara Falls, New York.
-It was last used as a nursing home until 2003.
+Mount St. Mary’s Hospital is an abandoned medical facility in Niagara Falls, New York, in use from 1914 to 2003.

 Mount St. Mary’s Hospital was founded in 1907 by the Sisters of St. Francis, who came north from Buffalo to care for the sick and indigent in Niagara Falls.
 5 The Sisters operated out of the “House on the Corner,” as it was known, a 30-bed former residence at the corner of 6th Street and Ferry Avenue.
 1

 The circa 1890, 2½-story cross-gable Queen Anne style “House on the Corner” featured 3- and 4-story square towers and a large wrap-around porch.
 5 It was the former residence of prominent Niagara Falls businessman John C. Lammerts who was active in the insurance industry.
 Lammerts also served as a Democratic party leader and as a postmaster in the Village of Suspension Bridge.
 He served as a county treasurer until 1899.

 In 1901, the house was used as the Electro Magnetic Sanitarium of Niagara Falls, where “electro-therapeutics” were used on patients suffering from chronic nervous and mental disorders.
 5 It was then taken over by the Sisters of St. Francis in 1907.

 The early 1900’s was a time of immense growth for Niagara Falls.
 The development of hydroelectric power plants along the Niagara River meant that cheap, reliable power could be harnessed by factories that soon sprawled out into the countryside.
 The new factories meant that more workers were needed, and the population increased from 19,500 in 1900 to 30,500 by 1910.